Toronto Housing Market Report

 Looking Forward

 As interest rates in Canada continue to fall, buyers who have been hesitant due to affordability concerns may finally have the incentive to re-enter the market, potentially boosting demand.
+On the other hand, uncertainty around economic threats and potential job losses may dampen market enthusiasm.
 However, the impact on Toronto home prices will largely depend on how inventory levels respond.

 Elevated inventory levels in Toronto's housing market have had significant implications for buyers and sellers.
 For buyers, higher inventory levels can lead to more options and potentially more negotiating power, as the increased supply may drive down prices.